-Dispatch to this handler if the condition yields true.
+The Handler to which IG dispaches the request if the associated condition yields true.

-Provide either the name of a Handler object defined in the heap, or an inline Handler configuration object.
+Provide the name of a Handler object defined in the heap or an inline Handler configuration object.

 This example intercepts the response if it is equal to 200 and executes the LoginRequestHandler.
 This filter might be used in a login flow where the request for the login page must go through to the target, but the response should be intercepted in order to send the login form to the application.
 This is typical for scenarios where there is a hidden value or cookie returned in the login page, which must be sent in the login form: